Intel-bigdata/HiBench/docs/build-hibench.md

 tips:
 Because some maven plugins cannot support scala version perfectly, there are some exceptions.

-1.No matter what scala version is specified, the module (gearpumpbench/streaming) is always built in scala 2.11.
+1. No matter what scala version is specified, the module (gearpumpbench/streaming) is always built in scala 2.11.

-2.When the spark verison is specified to 2.0, the module (sparkbench/streaming) is only supported for scala 2.11.
+2. When the spark verison is specified to 2.0, the module (sparkbench/streaming) is only supported for scala 2.11.